python-slices

 How to use Slices in Python

-The “slices” in Python are a very useful tool that allows us to extract portions of sequences of elements (such as lists, tuples, or strings) with very little code.
+Slices in Python are a very useful tool that allows us to extract portions of sequences of elements (like lists, tuples, or strings) with very little code.

-Slices allow us to work with specific fragments of a sequence without having to modify or iterate over the sequence.
+Slices allow us to work with specific fragments of a sequence, without having to modify or iterate over the entire sequence.

 The basic syntax for creating a slice in Python is as follows: